 - culverts will be installed over water crossings and low areas.

 Paved trails in floodplains are not unique and the DNR has experience building and maintaining such trails.
 Near-by examples include the trails in Fort Snelling State Park (State/DNR), the Big Rivers Regional Trail (Dakota County/St Paul), and trails in Crosby Farm Park (St Paul).

 Funding is currently available to complete segment 1A in 2019 and 2020.
 DNR has identified segment 1B as a high priority for future funding.
-If funding is secured, construction on segment 1B will commence in 2019 or 2020.
+Once funding is secured, construction on segment 1B will commence.
 The DNR has no estimated schedule for completion of the entire MVST through Bloomington.
 However, future segments will be identified to maximize accessibility and create opportunities to create loops and/or logical end points.